 You should feel comfortable with the choices being offered to you.
 If you are not completely satisfied or feel you are being offered directives and not choices, it is worthwhile to seek a second opinion.
 Many people feel stuck with their initial reproductive endocrinology team.
 Perhaps it seems easier to see things through where you started, or your options are limited based on where you live.
 If you feel as though you don’t have a say in what is happening to you, a second opinion is a good idea.
 You are allowed to fire your team and find somewhere that better fits your needs.

 Choose the Path of Least Regret

 You will face multiple difficult decision during the roller coaster that is infertility.
 There will be gut-wrenching choices where you think there is no possible way to make a decision.
 Whenever I’ve found myself in a dilemma, I try and consider what the path of least regret will be.
-Infertility can be all-consuming and life altering.
-You can obsess over your decisions and repeatedly wonder "what is the right thing to do?"
+Infertility can be all-consuming and life-altering.
+You can obsess over your decisions and repeatedly wonder what is the right thing to do?
 The answer is simple: there is no right and wrong, there is only the best for you.
 There is no way to predict outcomes, but provide yourself the peace of mind that you have no regrets on the decisions you have made.
-You made choices based on the information you had when you made them.
+You made choices based on the information you had on hand when you made them.
 Don't let yourself wish you "coulda, woulda, shoulda" done something else.

 Battling infertility is difficult, but you can make it easier on yourself by championing your own cause.
 Stand up for yourself - if you don’t understand something, ask.
 If you don't like the way something is going, remove yourself from the process.
 If something doesn’t sit right with you, choose the other fork in the road.
 Don’t get swallowed up by the world of infertility, fight back.
 Remember that because it’s your body, your well-being, and your life - you are your best advocate.